 This can sometimes go hand in hand with creating a food journal and getting a food panel/allergy test.
 But a super easy way to see if diet helps your issues is to simply start yourself on a food exclusion diet.
 Start with super simple foods, one or two, that you know don’t irritate your stomach, and go from there.
 What you want to focus on is keeping track of the foods you have to exclude from your diet.
 My recommendation would be start with something like bananas and a lactose and soy-free yogurt.
 Those are two things my body tolerates really well.
 Slowly build up your list of foods from there and exclude everything that causes you discomfort.
 And of course, like I said above, keep a food journal to know which foods you can and cannot eat.

-So my one achilles heal has always been caffeine.
+So my one achilles heel has always been caffeine.
 I used to drink a grande raspberry mocha every day from Starbucks.
-Unfortunately my stomach doesn’t like their milk, soy milk, or coconut milk.
+Unfortunately, my stomach doesn’t like their milk, soy milk, or coconut milk.
 So I have had to cut Starbucks out of my diet altogether.
 Yes, very sad.
 But there are always alternatives out there.
 What I found was Avitae, which is a great coffee alternative.
 It is basically caffeinated water.
 Yes, I know that sounds bad, but it is much healthier than Starbucks, and settles fine with my stomach.
 One of these days I will hopefully be able to cut caffeine completely out of my diet.

 I also switched to almond milk.
 I have done lots of research on milk, soy milk, coconut milk, etc. over the past year and people don’t realize all of the benefits that almond milk has!
 Also, almond milk settles fine with my stomach.
 Make sure to get the unflavored kind if you are cooking and the brand without carrageenan.